closedcircuit0/HumanEngineering/03_Subsystems/003_The_Engineering_of_The_Self.md

 - **Input:** An Unsatisfying Success or a Damaging Failure
 - **Emotional Signal:** Disappointment, Resignation (for an Unsatisfying Success) or Pain, Shock, Shame (for a Damaging Failure)
 - **Feedback Interpretation:** “A serious error, limitation, or external threat to the current self-model has been detected.
 Immediate action is required for system stability.”
-- **Result:** The system, in response to this powerful energy-depletion warning signal, prioritizes the activation of the ‘Firewall (Stubbornness),’ which will be explained in the next chapter.
+- **Result:** The system, in response to this powerful energy-depletion warning signal, prioritizes the activation of its defense systems, which will be explained in the next chapter.

 **C. The Stagnation/Exploration-Oriented Feedback Loop (The Motive to Find a New Game)**